Vintage and antique goods can often bring you good money if you’re selling the right items. But where should you sell your antiques for the most cash?

 In my experience, selling at local antique shops will bring you fast money, but not necessarily the most cash.
 After all, local antique shops buy with the hope of re-selling at a profit.

 For that reason, most antique shop buyers are going to try to give you a lowball offer.
 Before you bring your antiques to local shops, consider these other places for selling your antiques.

-Best Places to Sell Antiques
+Where to Sell Antiques

 The websites and stores listed below will help you sell your antiques and get cash.
-With these options, you can sell either online or locally, depending on which option works best for you.
+With these options, you can sell online or locally, depending on which option works best for you.

 The types of items each site, store or other venue accepts will vary.
 For that reason, read the fine print before listing your item for sale.
 You may even want to try apps for selling online or locally.

 Etsy only allows people to sell items that are handcrafted, custom-made, unique or vintage.
 If you’re selling antiques, you fit under the “vintage” category.

 Several types of items qualify as vintage on Etsy, including:

 - Books, movies and music

 Regarding vintage items, Etsy states that the items need to be at least 20 years old.
 If the items you want to sell are not at least 20 years old, you technically can’t sell them on Etsy.